cdevents/spec/spec.md

 }
 ```

-## CDEvent data
+## CDEvent customData

-The data container can be used to carry third-party data in CDEvents.
+The `customData` field can be used to carry additional data in CDEvents.
 This is entirely optional.
-The content of the `data` field is not specified in
+The content of the `customData` field is not
-CDEvent and typically require tool specific knowledge to be parsed.
+specified in CDEvent and typically require tool specific knowledge to be parsed.

-The format of the data must be compatible with that of the CDEvent format.
+The format of the data in `customData` must be compatible with that of the
+CDEvent format.

 ### JSON Data

-JSON data can be included directly in a `data` field, as in the following
+JSON data can be included directly in a `customData` field, as in the following
 example:

 ```json